Students can receive awards at SURCA for making exemplary presentations of commendable research, scholarly, or creative

 Levels of SURCA Awards

-The following levels of awards may be given in each of the nine SURCA presentation categories.
+The following levels of awards may be given to student presenters in each of the nine SURCA presentation categories.

 Students receiving the very top scores will receive this level of award.
 Typically, one to five crimson awards may be made in each of the eight categories.

 This level is the second-highest award at SURCA.
 One or more gray awards may be made in each category.

 Early Career Award

 This level is for first-year students and sophomores who receive excellent scores from the judges.
 An early career award(s) may be made in each category.

 Novice Researcher Award

-This level is given to students of any academic level who are new to the research process (i.e., have been working on their project for two semesters or less, and who receive excellent scores from the judges.
+This level is given to students of any academic level who are new to the research process (i.e., have been working in their research area for two semesters or less), and who receive excellent scores from the judges.
 Novice researcher awards can be made in each category.